New Zealand Gambling Regulation

 Closing Thoughts

-New Zealand has an adequately regulated landbased gaming industry under the 2003 Gambling Act.
+New Zealand has an adequately regulated land-based gaming industry under the 2003 Gambling Act.
 The country presently lacks a licensing regime for the issuance of permits for online casino games.
-However, it has made a step in this direction with the introduction of the 2020 Racing Industry Act, which imposes point-of-consumption levies on remote betting operators.
+However, it has taken a step in this direction with the introduction of the 2020 Racing Industry Act, which imposes point-of-consumption levies on remote betting operators.

-Virtual betting cannot be provided legally domestically, with exceptions made only for authorized entities like TAB NZ and Lotto NZ.
-Kiwis can participate in online gambling via overseas websites without the fear of prosecution.
+Virtual betting cannot be provided legally within the country, with exceptions made only for authorized entities like TAB NZ and Lotto NZ.
+Kiwis can participate in online gambling via overseas websites without fear of prosecution.